YonkoSultan/BHMEA24/freeflag/freeflag.md

 When reading the source code, simply, the application takes a POST value from the request and apply the `file_get_contents` function on it.

 after that it compares the first 5 chars if it contains `<?php` or `<html`.
-If yes then the content will get printed else we get `catched`
+If yes then the content will get printed or else we get `catched`

 ### Analyzing